Dracula (2013 TV series)

 Dracula is a horror drama television series.
-The series, a reimagining of Bram Stoker's 1897 novel Dracula, was produced by London-based Carnival Films; it aired in the United States on NBC and in the United Kingdom on Sky Living from October 25, 2013, to January 24, 2014.
+The series, a reimagining of Bram Stoker's 1897 novel Dracula, was produced by London-based Carnival Films; it aired in the United States on NBC and in the United Kingdom on Sky Living from 25 October 2013, to 24 January 2014.
 It was created by Cole Haddon and Daniel Knauf, while Daniel Knauf served as showrunner and head writer.

 The series was given a straight-to-series commitment of ten episodes.
 It was cancelled after one season.

 Premise

 After being revived by a mysterious figure through the blood of a graveyard thief, Dracula arrives in London posing as Alexander Grayson, an American entrepreneur who claims to bring modern science to Victorian society.
 In reality, he seeks revenge on the Order of the Dragon, a power-hungry organization that ruined his life centuries earlier.
 Abraham Van Helsing, who was later revealed to have brought Dracula back to life, is also out for revenge, and the two form an uneasy alliance.
 Their plans are complicated when Dracula becomes fascinated with Mina Murray, a woman who seems to be a reincarnation of his dead wife, Ilona.